 “This is just a special golf course to win,” McDowell said.
 “Pebble Beach, it’s such a special venue.
 To join the list of names—Tom Kite, Tom Watson, Tiger Woods, Jack Nicklaus — I can’t believe I’m standing here as a Major champion.”

 The 2019 U.S. Open at Pebble Beach

-Pebble Beach Golf Links and the USGA again will celebrate a Centennial together, when the U.S. Open Championship returns for a sixth time in 2019.
-Pebble Beach, which hosted the USGA's Centennial U.S. Open in 2000, will welcome back the championship in 2019, when the legendary links is celebrating its own Centennial, as well as hosting its 13th USGA championship.
+Pebble Beach Golf Links and the USGA will again celebrate a Centennial together, when the U.S. Open returns for a sixth time in 2019.
+Opened in 1919, Pebble Beach will be celebrating its own Centennial, as well as hosting its 13th USGA championship.

-“Pebble Beach is a magical place,” said Tom O’Toole, chairman of the USGA championship committee.
+“Pebble Beach is a magical place,” said Tom O’Toole, President of the USGA.
 “It is one of our most treasured U.S. Open sites.”